The EU Deforestation Regulation (EUDR) significantly changes how companies manage their supply chains to ensure products are deforestation-free.

 These measures include identifying deforestation risks in supply chains and establishing reporting mechanisms to prove compliance with EU rules.

 The additional time will also allow businesses to ensure that their monitoring and reporting systems are robust, avoiding potential disruptions once the regulation is fully enforced.
+Businesses must be prepared to provide diligence reference numbers obtained from upstream processes upon the request of authorities.

 In conclusion, while the postponement offers businesses more time to prepare, the key message from the EU remains clear: only deforestation-free products will be allowed on the market, aligning with the EU’s long-term sustainability goals.